cloudfoundry/garden-runc-release/docs/issue-submission-guide.md

 Provide any output you think may be useful in understanding/explaining the issue.
 The garden log files are found in `/var/vcap/sys/log/garden/` on the VM in which the Garden job is running.

-Garden provides a tool (<= v1.17.1 ordnance-survey, => v1.17.2 dontpanic) for collecting debug information and we ask submitters to run this for every issue.
+Garden provides a tool (<= v1.17.1 `ordnance-survey`, => v1.17.2 `dontpanic`) for collecting debug information and we ask submitters to run this for every issue.
 There is unlikely to be any sensitive information in there, but if you are not comfortable attaching the resulting tar to the issue, save it locally and the team will suggest ways to share it securely.

 Version => v1.17.2: Run `dontpanic` (found at `/var/vcap/packages/dontpanic/bin/dontpanic` of the VM running the Garden job).

 Version <= v1.17.1: Run ordnance-survey (from the home dir of the VM running the Garden job) using the following command: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.

+_N.B.
+If your BOSH environment has BPM enabled for Garden, `dontpanic` (>= v1.18.3) and `ordnance-survey` (any) should still be run from the host, not from within the BPM container._

 ## On giving the Cause and Resolution